Jv89/SQL-carnival/README.md

 # SQL-carnival

-This portfolio showcases various SQL projects using different datasets to demonstrate data analysis and querying skills.
+Welcome!
+I'm Jeison and this is my portfolio showcasing SQL projects using various datasets.
+These projects demonstrate my skills in data querying, analysis, and database design.